 Seriously, it's a world of difference, and enough that we actively recommend against using the desktop version of Funimation, at least until they improve the desktop UI.

 Beyond that, Funimation has several wonderful features available through its content library.

 This is possibly my favorite Funimation app feature.
 If you see an anime you like and haven't tried, you can add it to your queue just by pushing the "+" symbol next to the anime.
 You can also quickly remove shows or moves from your queue the same way.

 Funimation has trademarked the term "SimulDub".
 Part of the company's appeal is that it brings new season dubbed anime to market rapidly after the subtitled versions land elsewhere.
 And now that the company owns Crunchyroll, it means you'll get access to both dubs and subs rapidly, especially once the two services merge into one in the future.

 Speaking of SimulDubs, Funimation is now a great source for subs and dubs.
 The company's acquisition of Crunchyroll will boost the sub library, but it also has many subs that are unavailable on Crunchyroll at present.

-Offline viewing (e.g., digital downloads) are available to any Premium Plus or Premium Plus Ultra subscriber.
+Offline viewing (e.g., digital downloads) is available to any Premium Plus or Premium Plus Ultra subscriber.
 As with all offline download features on other streaming services, there are limits.

 - You can only download videos using Android phones, iOS devices, or tablets